Total Trip Mileage so far: 1058 miles

 I had made it through the initial hoops at Moody and was just ready to submit my package for final evaluation when I got the assignment to Alaska.
 What that meant was that I would have to wait until I got to my base in Alaska before submitting my final package.
 It usually took about 6 to 8 months to get a final determination.
 It was late in February 1974 before I was able to finally get my package sent off.
 I assumed if I got notified it would be sometime in the summer so I would have time to get moved to the school and be ready to enroll in the Fall classes.

 However, what happened next reads like fiction but unfortunately it is all too true.
-There was a guy in my office, actually he was my supervisor ever though we were the same rank (he had been a Tech Sargent longer than me), he had applied for AECP twice previously and had been turned down both times.
-While Jerry and I were out working on the bomb range, this guy was going through my mail and taking my phone calls.
+There was a guy in my office, actually he was my supervisor even though we were the same rank (he had been a Tech Sergeant longer than me), he had applied for AECP twice previously and had been turned down both times.
+While Jerry and I were out working on the bomb range, this guy was supposed to be checking my mail and taking my phone calls.
 Starting sometime in mid-summer I got a letter notifying me of my selection to the program and giving me instructions to contact a certain person to start making arrangements for school.
 The guy threw my letter in the trash.
-When I got a second letter, it went in the trash as well.
-By late August, they were starting to call me…remember, 1974, no voice mail, no cell phones – all messages had to be remembered or written down – I am not sure exactly what was being said to the school person but there was no message ever passed to me.
+When I got a second letter, he trashed it as well.
+By late August, they were starting to call me…remember, 1974, no voice mail, no cell phones – all messages had to be remembered or written down – I am not sure exactly what was being said to the school person but no message was ever passed to me.
 Out at the bombing range we only had a radio to communicate with the helicopter guys and that was it.

 When the school guy called back, it was a good news/bad news situation.
 Yes, Auburn would accept me but only if I was in class on Thursday…3 days from now!!!
 That would still be a week after classes started.
 The only way to do it would be to leave Sandy (and 4 year old Chelsea) in Alaska to clear our quarters and make her way home by herself.
 He told me to talk to her and get back to him within 2 hours.
 He would have to get my base out-processing started right away.
 I called Sandy and she immediately said, “Do it”, she had no illusions about how important this would be to our future.
 With her answer, I called the school guy and by late afternoon I was ready to pack up and leave the next day – it is truly amazing how fast things can happen in the military when the right people are pushing to make it happen.
 Someone from the office even rushed out and got me a going away cake.